bufbuild/protobuf-es/MANUAL.md

 The entire `oneof` group is turned into an object `result` with two properties:

-- `case` - the name of the selected field
+- `case`: The name of the selected field
-- `value` - the value of the selected field
+- `value`: The value of the selected field

-This property is always defined on the message - similar how map or repeated fields are always defined.
-By default, it is `{case: undefined}`.
+This property is always defined on the message—similar to the way map or repeated fields are always defined.
+By default, it's `{case: undefined}`.

 In our example, `result.case` can be either `"number"`, `"error"`, or `undefined`.
 If a field is selected, the property `result.value` contains the value of the selected field.

 To select a field, simply replace the `result` object: